Alumna Working for Palace Sports & Entertainment, Mentoring SAEM Students

 Meet Mallory Schirr

-Job title: Executive Assistant, Events & Booking
+Job title: Executive Assistant, Events and Booking

 Employer: Palace Sports & Entertainment